telco2011/mcp-backlog-md/.clinerules/memory-bank/progress.md

 ## Known Issues

 - The integration test for the MCP server is failing due to a module resolution issue with the `@modelcontextprotocol/sdk` package.
+- A persistent TypeScript error related to a missing `backlogReInit.ts` file appears when editing test files.
+This does not seem to affect the tests themselves, but it should be investigated.

 ## Evolution of Project Decisions